 Eric Rosenberg, Personal Profitability

 My favorite cards are the Chase Sapphire Preferred, the American Express EveryDay Preferred and the Chase Ink Plus (reviewed here) business card.
 We built up a big balance with Chase spending at restaurants, bars and travel with the Sapphire Preferred, which offers double points on these purchases.
 In addition, I use my Chase Ink Plus for all of my phone, Internet and office supply purchases for my business, earning an amazing 5x points per dollar spent.
-Finally, we recently got a 15,000-point sign-up bonus for the American Express EveryDay Preferred, and have been taking advantage of 3x points at grocery stores (up to $6,000 in purchases) and a 50% bonus for using the card for 30+ transactions per month.
+Finally, we recently got a 15,000-point sign-up bonus for the American Express EveryDay Preferred, and have been taking advantage of 3x points at U.S. grocery stores (up to $6,000 in purchases).
 Like the Ultimate Rewards points that I earn from my Chase cards, this card earns Membership Rewards points with American Express that can be transferred to travel partners.

 Andrew Schrage, Money Crashers